 (2) Pretreatment.
 We have pioneered the use of aluminum and iron electrocoagulation as pretreatment for MF/UF and EC’s ability to remove/inactivate viruses.
 Electro- and conventional chemical coagulation are being investigated for treating produced water along with dissolved air flotation.

 (3) Aerosols.
-Our research focuses on the elemental/isotopic characterization and source apportionment (positive matrix factorization and chemical mass balancing) of primary inhalable particulate matter.
-We develop novel microwave digestion and inductively coupled plasma – mass spectrometry techniques for rare earths and platinum group elements in PM2.5 and PM10.
-We were amongst the first to link rare earth metals to establish the contributions of petroleum refining catalytic cracking catalysts.
-We use lanthanoids as crustal markers to apportion long-range transported North African dust from the Sahara-Sahel region to the Houston area and in the Middle-East region in Qatar.
-We link rhodium, palladium, and platinum to light-duty gasoline-driven vehicles by making measurements in tunnels and surface roads.
-More recently, we are using Nd, Sr, and Pb isotopes for dust characterization.
+Our research focuses on the elemental/isotopic characterization and source apportionment of primary inhalable particulate matter.
+We developed novel techniques for rare earths and platinum group elements in PM2.5 and PM10.
+We were amongst the first to link rare earth metals to emissions of petroleum refining catalytic cracking catalysts.
+We used lanthanoids as crustal markers to apportion long-range transported Sahara-Sahel dust to the Houston area.
+We linked rhodium, palladium, and platinum to light-duty gasoline-driven vehicles.
+Currently, we are using Nd, Sr, and Pb isotopes for dust characterization and implementing next generation sequencing to provide clues to biological components of aerosols.